 While online poker makes tracking everyone’s stack quite easy, knowing how many chips everyone has in a live cash game can require a bit more focus.

-That said, you should always be aware of your opponents’ stack sizes and adjust your cash game strategy accordingly.
+That said, you should always be aware of your opponent’s stack sizes and adjust your cash game strategy accordingly.

-If you don’t pay attention, you may find yourself making silly plays like preparing a river bluff against an opponent who is already almost all-in or 3-bet bluffing a short stack who is clearly committed to their hand.
+If you don’t pay attention, you may find yourself making silly plays like preparing a river bluff against an opponent who is already almost all-in or 3-bet bluffing a short stack that is clearly committed to their hand.

 Knowing what the effective stack is from the moment you put the first chips into the pot is essential, as is knowing the size of the pot and both your own and your opponent’s stack-to-pot ratio.